agustinus58/QS-ENN-Quantum-Resampling/data_README.md

 - **Typhoid:** `Blood Culture`, `Widal Test`, `ESR`, and `WBC Count` are excluded because they are diagnostic or near-deterministic variables for the target used in this study.
 - **Obesity:** `ID` is excluded as an identifier, and `BMI` is excluded because it is definitional for the obesity class label used in the experiment.

-## Reproducibility note

-The repository should preserve the raw input files used by the experiments whenever redistribution is permitted by the original dataset license.
-If redistribution is not permitted or the license is unclear, users should download the dataset from the source link above and place it in the `data/` directory using the corresponding filename.

-The QS-ENN code performs fold-isolated preprocessing during cross-validation; preprocessed, PCA-transformed, or resampled datasets are therefore not required as primary input files.